dgraph-io/dgraph-operator-archive/docs/cmdref/dgraph-operator.md

-      --stderrthreshold severity         logs at or above this threshold go to stderr -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
+      --stderrthreshold severity         logs at or above this threshold go to stderr -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging --workers int                      Number of workers to run for the controller. (default 3)
 ```

 ### SEE ALSO